-- It is not nutritionally balanced, and your cat is not receiving all his nutrients he requires, which over time can be life-threatening.
-Vitamin A toxicosis, Vitamin D toxicosis, thiamine and taurine deficiency to name a few.
+- Your cat is not receiving all the nutrients he needs when food is not balanced.
+Over time this can be life-threatening.
+Vitamin A toxicosis, Vitamin D toxicosis, thiamine, and taurine deficiency to name a few.

-- Getting an addicted cat to eat a suitable cat-friendly diet can result in him holding out, and developing a life-threatening condition known as hepatic lipidosis in which the liver begins to break down your cat’s own fat as a result of inadequate food.
-The liver is not very efficient at this and can quickly become overwhelmed.
+- Getting an addicted cat to eat a suitable cat-friendly diet can result in him holding out, and developing a life-threatening condition known as hepatic lipidosis.
+The liver begins to break down your cat’s own fat when the body does not receive enough food, as the liver is not efficient at this, it quickly becomes overwhelmed.

 Stress or depression

-Another common cause of not eating can be stress related.
-Many people are shocked to find out cats do indeed suffer from stress.
-This may be due to inter-cat bullying, changes in household such as moving home, a new partner, baby or pet, loss of a companion.
+Stress is a common cause of food refusal.
+This may be due to inter-cat bullying, changes in the household such as moving home, a new partner, baby or pet, loss of a companion.

-There are too many possible medical causes to list in this article, but loss of appetite in a cat who usually eats well can be a symptom of sickness.
-That may include nausea (many disorders can make your cat feel sick), dental pain, generalised pain, infection, kidney failure, cancer and surgery are all common causes of loss of appetite.
-If your cat has suddenly lost his appetite, it is important to see a veterinarian to determine the underlying cause.
+There are too many possible medical causes to list in this article.
+A loss of appetite in a cat who usually eats well can be a symptom of sickness.
+That may include nausea, dental pain, generalised pain, infection, kidney failure, cancer, and surgery.
+A sudden change in appetite needs to be investigated by a veterinarian to determine the cause.

 Deteriorating sense of smell